 Keep in mind that each driver will receive different rates based on their driving record, credit score, age, where they live, etc. Here’s how other data showed the effects a DUI has on your insurance rates:

 |Data Source – US News & World Report|

 Insurance Rates Continue to Rise with Multiple DUIs

 All of the above assumptions are based on the fact that this is your first DUI.
 If this is your second, third, or fourth DUI, then you can expect insurance rates to continue rising.

 Again, insurance rates might not rise quite as much as you expect.
 The study linked above, for example, found that a driver with 4 DUIs in the past year would pay 116% higher insurance rates than a driver with a clean driving record.
 In other words, someone with 4 DUIs in the last 12 months would pay over double the price of a driver with a clean record.

-How Long Will Higher Insurance Prices Last?
+How Long Will Higher Insurance Prices Last After a DUI?

 At-fault accidents, speeding tickets, DUIs, and other incidents always raise insurance premiums.
 However, they all disappear from your record eventually.